WarmCongee/SDUMC/README.md

 <a href='https://arxiv.org/abs/2410.15029'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a>

-## News
+## 🔥 News

-- (🔥New) The project page is uploaded on the Github!
+- (Oct 19, 2024) The final model weights are shared on Google Drive!
-- (🔥New) The final model weights are shared on Google Drive!
+- The project page is uploaded on the Github!

-## Brief Intro
+## ⭐ Overview